rackerlabs/technical-blog/_posts/2019-06-26-Using-the-Microsoft-SQL-Server-hybrid-buffer-pool.md

     SELECT name, is_memory_optimized_enabled FROM sys.databases;

--	The first table shows the current status of hybrid buffer pool system configuration for an instance of SQL Server.
+-	The first table shows the current status of the hybrid buffer pool system configuration for an instance of SQL Server.
--	The second tables lists the databases and the database level setting for hybrid buffer pool.
+-	The second table lists the databases and the database level setting for the hybrid buffer pool.

-### Best practices for hybrid buffer pool
+### Best practices for the hybrid buffer pool

-We recommend that you don not enable hybrid buffer pool on instances with less than 16-GB of RAM.
+We recommend that you don not enable the hybrid buffer pool on instances with less than 16 GB of RAM.

-When formatting your PMEM device on Windows, use the largest allocation unit size available for NTFS (2 MB in Windows Server 2019) and ensure the device has been formatted for DAX (Direct Access).
+When formatting your PMEM device on Windows, use the largest allocation unit size available for NTFS (2 MB in Windows Server&reg; 2019) and ensure the device has been formatted for DAX.
 Files sizes should be a multiple of 2 MB (modulo 2 MB should be equal to zero).

-If the server-scoped setting for hybrid buffer pool is set to disabled, hybrid buffer pool will not be used by any user database.
+If the server-scoped setting for the hybrid buffer pool is set to disabled, the hybrid buffer pool will not be used by any user database.

-If the server-scoped setting for hybrid buffer pool is enabled, you can disable hybrid buffer pool usage for individual user databases by disabling hybrid buffer pool at the database-scoped level for those user databases.
+If the server-scoped setting for the hybrid buffer pool is enabled, you can disable the hybrid buffer pool usage for individual user databases by disabling the hybrid buffer pool at the database-scoped level for those user databases.

 ### Conclusion